NAZI MASSACRE IN RUMBULA FOREST

 Riga, Latvia, ghetto through barbed wire, 1942Latvian Jewish pedestrians, Riga ghetto, 1942

 Left: Riga ghetto in 1942.
 After the mass execution at Rumbula and the liquidation of the so-called “large ghetto,” Latvian survivors moved into a smaller ghetto, which also housed deported Reich Jews from Germany, Austria, and today’s Czech Republic (Bohemia and Moravia).
 Its barbed-wire perimeter was guarded by Latvians.
 Within the smaller ghetto, the Germans maintained a special company of guards, consisting of policemen from Danzig, today’s Gdańsk in Poland.
-Jewish Councils (pl, Judenraete; sing, Judenrat), one for the Latvians and one for the Germans, were set up to work with the German occupation authorities (Gestapo and Wehrmacht).
+Jewish Councils (pl, Judenraete; sing, Judenrat), 1 for the Latvians and 1 for the Germans, were set up to work with the German occupation authorities (Gestapo and Wehrmacht).
 A Jewish Ghetto Police force was also established for each community.
 The Nazis set up a Labor Authority, which liaised with the Judenraete.
 Every morning Jewish work crews assembled in the streets according to their work assignments.

-Right: 1942 photo showing Jews in Riga wearing the required yellow six-pointed star, one star visible from the front, the other from the back (man in long dark coat, center in photo).
+Right: 1942 photo showing Jews in Riga wearing the required yellow 6‑pointed star, 1 star visible from the front, the other from the back (man in long dark coat, center in photo).
 Jews were forbidden to use streetcars and sidewalks, which made it dangerous for automobile drivers and Jewish pedestrians alike, and were banned from public places, including city facilities, parks, and swimming pools.
 Also, a Jew was allotted only one-half the food ration of a non-Jew.
 Nuremberg-style race laws were introduced governing marriage and employment, and Jews could be randomly assaulted with impunity by any non-Jew.
 An account from the year 1943 lists 13,200 Jews in the Riga ghetto.
 By the end of November 1943, all Jews had been removed, either by transport to a concentration or death camp (2,000 to Auschwitz on November 2, 1943) or by murder.
 Throughout 1943 and 1944 the Red Army gradually recaptured most of the Reichskommissariat Ostland in their drive on Hitler’s Germany.

 Riga Ghetto—Holocaust Survivor Alex Lebenstein’s Story